rtitmuss/torn/doc/bootloader.md

 If you bought the Torn Keyboard kit the ATmega328P has already been programmed, otherwise if you purchased your own components you need to follow this section of the guide.

-This guide uses an Arduino Uno to program the keyboard.
+This guide shows you how to use an Arduino Uno or an USBasp to program the keyboard.
 You can use other ISP programmers that are supported by avrdude.

-#### Arduino Uno as ISP
+## Arduino Uno as ISP

 First you need to program the Arduino Uno as an ISP, as described in Load the Sketch at [https://www.arduino.cc/en/Tutorial/ArduinoISP#toc5](https://www.arduino.cc/en/Tutorial/ArduinoISP#toc5).